-Correlation Between John Hancock and Fidelity Low-priced
+Correlation Between John Hancock and Fidelity Low

 Specify exactly 2 symbols:

-Can any of the company-specific risk be diversified away by investing in both John Hancock and Fidelity Low-priced at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining John Hancock and Fidelity Low-priced into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both John Hancock and Fidelity Low at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining John Hancock and Fidelity Low into the same portfolio, which is an essential part of the fundamental portfolio management process.

 Correlation Coefficient

-The 3 months correlation between John and Fidelity is 0.5.
+The 3 months correlation between John and Fidelity is 0.94.
 Overlapping area represents the amount of risk that can be diversified away by holding John Hancock Disciplined and Fidelity Low Priced Stock in the same portfolio, assuming nothing else is changed.
 The correlation between historical prices or returns on Fidelity Low Priced and John Hancock is a relative statistical measure of the degree to which these equity instruments tend to move together.
-The correlation coefficient measures the extent to which returns on John Hancock Disciplined are associated (or correlated) with Fidelity Low-priced.
+The correlation coefficient measures the extent to which returns on John Hancock Disciplined are associated (or correlated) with Fidelity Low.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Fidelity Low Priced has no effect on the direction of John Hancock i.e., John Hancock and Fidelity Low-priced go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Fidelity Low Priced has no effect on the direction of John Hancock i.e., John Hancock and Fidelity Low go up and down completely randomly.

 Time Period3 Months [change]